FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/cbr_policy.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) Specifies the region in which to create the CBR policy.
+* `region` - (Optional, String, ForceNew) Specifies the region where the policy is located.
 If omitted, the provider-level region will be used.
 Changing this will create a new policy.

-* `name` - (Required, String) Specifies a unique name of the CBR policy.
-This parameter can contain a maximum of 64 characters, which may consist of chinese charactors, letters, digits, underscores(_) and hyphens (-).
+* `name` - (Required, String) Specifies the policy name.
+  This parameter can contain a maximum of 64 characters, which may consist of chinese characters, letters, digits, underscores(_) and hyphens (-).

-* `type` - (Required, String, ForceNew) Specifies the protection type of the CBR policy.
+* `type` - (Required, String, ForceNew) Specifies the protection type of the policy.
   Valid values are **backup** and **replication**.
   Changing this will create a new policy.

-* `backup_cycle` - (Required, List) Specifies the scheduling rule for the CBR policy backup execution.
+* `backup_cycle` - (Required, List) Specifies the scheduling rule for the policy backup execution.
   The [object](#cbr_policy_backup_cycle) structure is documented below.

-* `enabled` - (Optional, Bool) Specifies whether to enable the CBR policy.
+* `enabled` - (Optional, Bool) Specifies whether to enable the policy.
 Default to **true**.

 * `destination_region` - (Optional, String) Specifies the name of the replication destination region, which is mandatory for cross-region replication.
 Required if `protection_type` is **replication**.

+* `enable_acceleration` - (Optional, Bool, ForceNew) Specifies whether to enable the acceleration function to shorten the replication time for cross-region.
+  Changing this will create a new policy.

 * `destination_project_id` - (Optional, String) Specifies the ID of the replication destination project, which is mandatory for cross-region replication.
 Required if `protection_type` is **replication**.